-Creamy Garlic Mashed Red Potatoes are flavorful potatoes that are full of flavor.
+Creamy Garlic Mashed Red Potatoes are packed full of flavor.
 They are a great side dish to any meal and are loved by all.

 My delicious addiction

 Why do potatoes have to be so stinkin’ delicious?!

 We’ve been fans of red potatoes for a long time, so we were bound to try a mashed potato version.
 We usually use Russet potatoes for this, but red potatoes are so good mashed, I may never go back!! 😉

 You can adjust the ingredients to match your taste buds but we thought they were perfect served with some chicken for dinner.
 Add some rolls and you have the perfect Sunday meal (perhaps with a few healthy items like fruit and carrots). 😉

 COOK POTATOES.
 Place potatoes and garlic in a large pot and cover with water.
 Bring to a boil.
 Reduce heat, cover and simmer for about 20 minutes (or until potatoes are tender).
 Drain potatoes and place back in a pot.

 SEASON.
 Add butter, half and half, garlic salt and pepper.
 Blend with hand mixer until it’s the consistency you like.

 SERVE.
 Stir in cheese and top with fresh parsley.
 ENJOY!